 ○ Literature studies employing Chinese writing systems in East Asian and other contexts

-also encourages submissions that may not fall directly within these listed areas but are relevant to the broader field of Chinese character studies.
+The IJCCS also encourages submissions that may not fall directly within these listed areas but are relevant to the broader field of Chinese character studies.
 By maintaining an inclusive and expansive approach, The IJCCS aims to foster a comprehensive understanding of Chinese characters as a dynamic and influential cultural force.